 To help reduce the risk of fraud-related losses at nonprofits, fraud examiners need to understand the most common types of schemes perpetrated at nonprofits.
-This course will cover schemes committed against the nonprofit by employees or insiders, those committed by external parties, as well as fraud that can be attributed to the nonprofit itself.
-Additionally, the course guides examiners on identifying the most effective fraud detection and prevention methods based on an organization’s particular risks.
+This course covers schemes committed against the nonprofit by employees or insiders, those committed by external parties, as well as fraud that can be attributed to the nonprofit itself.
+Additionally, you will learn to identify the most effective fraud detection and prevention methods based on an organization’s particular risks.

 Differentiate how nonprofits are regulated compared to other organizations

 Identify fraud schemes commonly committed against nonprofits

 Recognize behavior by agents that could cause a nonprofit organization to be liable for fraud

 Ascertain what internal and public information is available for fraud examinations regarding nonprofits

 Recall the steps are necessary for a due diligence investigation of a nonprofit

 Select the fraud prevention controls that are most effective in the context of nonprofits